 For example I use local gin, whisky, honey and local dairies too.
-That’s our USP and no one else has really got that, that’s extremely rewarding.
 I enjoy working alongside other smaller companies on the island and the way the local community have supported the business is still the most rewarding aspect.

 I am extremely proud of the team I have here at Mirrie Dancers.
 All the staff are local people who have little or indeed no experience in the chocolate industry but they have taken it all in their stride and are constantly overcoming challenges.
 I have an absolutely fantastic team and without them none of this would be possible.